Optimization of conveyance of quantum particles by moving potential well

 \subsection{Three typical protocols of conveyance}

-We consider different conveyance schemes, and study how the survival probability $p(\tau)$ depends on conveyance protocols.
-We consider three protocols: [1] a sudden change of velocity to a constant velocity, [2] a sudden change of acceleration rate to a non-zero acceleration , and [3] a smooth change of acceleration:
+Here we study three different conveyance schemes (protocols) and study how the survival probability $p(\tau)$ depends on protocols.
+As concrete protocols, we adopt three protocols: a sudden change of velocity to a constant velocity, a sudden change of acceleration rate to a non-zero acceleration, and a smooth change of acceleration:

-[1] (constant-velocity protocol) The process with a constant velocity ($\mu=1$):
+(1) Constant-velocity protocol.
+The process with a constant velocity ($\mu=1$):

-[2] (cos-protocol) A process that begins and ends at a constant acceleration ($\mu=2$):
+(2) Cos-protocol.
+A process that begins and ends at a constant acceleration ($\mu=2$):

 The coefficients $\omega$ and $a_1$ are determined by the conditions, $x_0(\tau)=L$ and $\dot{x}_0(\tau)=0$, such as $\omega\equiv \pi/\tau$ and $a_1 = \omega^2 L/2$.